Jeklah/echoes_rpg/README.md

 - **Resource Management**: Don't waste healing items on minor damage
 - **Exploration**: Thoroughly explore each level before proceeding
 - **Combat Timing**: Use special abilities strategically in difficult fights
+- **Inventory Management**: Use the improved inventory screen to organize your gear
+- **Quick Equipping**: Use number keys (1-9) to quickly equip items during exploration
+- **Message History**: Check the message log (M key) for important information you might have missed

 ## 🤝 Contributing